What Is the Ego?

 What do you gain when you stop identifying with your ego and giving it power over your life?

-Rising above your ego means that you stop letting it chain you and dictate your life.
+Rising above your ego means that you stop letting it dictate your life.
 This would bring happiness, calmness, and a sense of power into your life.
 You will become mentally and emotionally unaffected by the circumstances of your life.
 You will gain real peace of mind.

 Rising above the ego frees you from limited thinking and from the shackles of your mind.
 You will not be swirled into petty desires, misunderstandings and conflicts, and would be able to deal much better with whatever you encounter on your way.